 The global financial markets have experienced significant disruptions in the past decade.
-In particular, eruptions of regional tensions, such as the ongoing military conflict involving Ukraine and Russia, and the related sanctions against Russia have resulted in major economic shocks worldwide and substantial volatility across global financial markets.
+In particular, eruptions of regional tensions, such as the ongoing military conflict involving Ukraine and Russia, and the related sanctions against Russia, the Hamas-Israel conflict have resulted in major economic shocks worldwide and substantial volatility across global financial markets.
 It is unclear whether these challenges and uncertainties will be contained or resolved, and what effects they may have on the global political and economic conditions in the long term.

 There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies adopted by the central banks and financial authorities of some of the world's leading economies, including the United States, China and Europe.
-The stock markets around the world have experienced extreme volatility, in reaction to the COVID-19 pandemic and governments' responses thereto, including the rate increments by the Federal Reserve in 2022.
-The Federal Reserve has signaled its intention to raise interest rate in the United States in order to combat inflation.
+The Federal Reserve raised interest rate in the United States in order to combat inflation in 2023 and it intends to lower interest rate in 2024.
 It is unclear whether these challenges and uncertainties will be contained or resolved, and what effects they may have on the global political and economic conditions in the long term.
-Economic conditions in China are sensitive to global economic conditions and COVID-19 pandemic.
+Economic conditions in China are sensitive to global economic conditions.
 The spending, liquidity and financial conditions of our clients in China were adversely impacted.
-In the event that our clients fail to pay for our solutions in a timely manner, or at all, the recoverability of our accounts receivables could be adversely affected and we may have to make provisions or write off the relevant bad debt.
+In the event that our clients fail to pay for our solutions or write off the relevant bad debt.
 Any prolonged slowdown in the global economy may further reduce client demand and spending for our solutions, cause delays in the payment and have a negative impact on our business, results of operations and financial condition.
 Additionally, continued turbulence in the international markets may adversely affect our ability to access the capital markets to meet liquidity needs, which also leads to adopting other strategies on prioritizing cash, liquidity management and balanced resources allocation with our business growth.